DM (Desktop Metal Inc.) stock is in for a key growth catalyst - The Dwinnex

 Earnings Estimates

-There are 3 different market analysts currently analyzing its stock.
+As of right now, 3 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $-0.1 for the current quarter, with a high estimate of $-0.08 and a low estimate of $-0.12, while EPS last year was $-0.08.
 The consensus estimate for the next quarter is $-0.1, with high estimates of $-0.07 and low estimates of $-0.13.

 Analysts are recommending an EPS of between $-0.32 and $-0.47 for the fiscal current year, implying an average EPS of $-0.4.
 EPS for the following year is $-0.27, with 3 analysts recommending between $-0.14 and $-0.41.